The Numbering Plan E.164

 The E.164 recommendation is currently being expanded into a much broader protocol called ENUM, short for TElephone NUmber Mapping.
 Using the international E.164 number as a model, ENUM will assign a specific Uniform Resource Identifier (URI) to each and every networked device, including analog telephones and fax machines, mobile phones, computers and PDAs.
 With this new URI, all these devices will be able to contact each other directly using a single network address/phone number.
 As of this writing, a final ENUM recommendation hasn't been published.

-For lots more information about telephone country codes and related topics, check out the links on the next page.
+For lots more information about telephone country codes and related topics, check out the links below.